opendatahub-io/model-registry-operator/README.md

 An Authorino instance MUST also be configured as a [custom authz](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/) provider in the Istio control plane.

 Both Istio and Authorino along with the authz provider can be easily enabled in the Open Data Hub data science cluster instance.

 If Istio or Authorino is installed in the cluster after deploying this controller, restart the controller by deleting the pod `model-registry-operator-controller-manager` in `model-registry-operator-system` namespace.
+If Model Registry component has been installed as an Open Data Hub operator component, the operator namespace will be `opendatahub`.

 If Authorino provider is from a non Open Data Hub cluster, configure its selector labels in the [authconfig-labels.yaml](config/samples/istio/components/authconfig-labels.yaml) file.

 To use the Istio model registry samples the following configuration data is needed in the [istio.env](config/samples/istio/components/istio.env) file:

-* AUTH_PROVIDER name of the authorino external auth provider configured in the Istio control plane (defaults to `opendatahub-auth-provider` for Open Data Hub data science cluster with OpenShift Servicemesh enabled).
+* AUTH_PROVIDER - name of the authorino external auth provider configured in the Istio control plane (defaults to `opendatahub-auth-provider` for Open Data Hub data science cluster with OpenShift Servicemesh enabled).
-* DOMAIN hostname domain suffix for gateway endpoints.
+* DOMAIN - hostname domain suffix for gateway endpoints.
 This depends upon your cluster's external load balancer config.
 In OpenShift clusters, it can be obtained with the command:
 ```shell
 oc get ingresses.config/cluster -o jsonpath='{.spec.domain}'
 ```
-* ISTIO_INGRESS name of the Istio Ingress Gateway (defaults to `ingressgateway`).
+* ISTIO_INGRESS - name of the Istio Ingress Gateway (defaults to `ingressgateway`).
-* REST_CREDENTIAL_NAME Kubernetes secret in IngressGateway namespace (typically `istio-system`) containing TLS certificates for REST service (defaults to `modelregistry-sample-rest-credential`).
+* REST_CREDENTIAL_NAME - Kubernetes secret in IngressGateway namespace (typically `istio-system`) containing TLS certificates for REST service (defaults to `modelregistry-sample-rest-credential`).
-* GRPC_CREDENTIAL_NAME Kubernetes secret in IngressGateway namespace containing TLS certificates for gRPC service (defaults to `modelregistry-sample-grpc-credential`).
+* GRPC_CREDENTIAL_NAME - Kubernetes secret in IngressGateway namespace containing TLS certificates for gRPC service (defaults to `modelregistry-sample-grpc-credential`).

 ### Running on the cluster
 1. Deploy the controller to the cluster using the `latest` docker image: